17+ Facts about Arctic Terns From Arctic to Antarctic! (Free Printable)

 Arctic terns consume a variety of food sources, including fish, krill, mollusks, crab, and occasionally berries, when other food sources are scarce.

-The arctic terns feed on small, schooling fish such as cod, smelt, and sand eels, which they catch by diving into the water at high speeds and using their beaks to grab the prey.
-In addition, krill, crabs, and mollusks are also beneficial for the arctic terns, providing fat, minerals, and energy for their successful migrations.
+The arctic terns feed on small, schooling fish such as cod, smelt, and sand eels.
+They catch these by diving into the water at high speeds and using their beaks to grab the prey.

 Arctic terns are known to engage in kleptoparasitism, a behavior where an animal steals resources, such as food, from another animal.

-These birds sometimes resort to this mischievous tactic to obtain food 🥗, startling other birds, such as common terns or auks, into dropping or abandoning their prey, which the Arctic tern then seizes for itself.
+These birds sometimes resort to this mischievous tactic to obtain food, startling other birds, such as common terns or auks, into dropping or abandoning their prey, which the Arctic tern seizes.

 Small But Mighty Exploring The Size And Build Of Arctic Terns

-Despite being one of the smallest members of the tern family, Arctic terns can travel farther during their annual migrations than other terns.
+They can travel farther during their annual migrations than other terns despite being Arctic terns.

 Their lightweight build enables them to be carried by the wind, reducing energy loss during their long journey.

 These birds typically measure 28-39cm (11-15″) in length and weigh 90-120g (3.2-4.2oz).
-They are characterized by small heads, short legs, and slim bills, and while male terns are usually slightly larger than females, the difference is insignificant.
+They are characterized by small heads, short legs, and slim bills.
+While male terns are usually slightly larger than females, the difference is insignificant.

-They employ an aggressive strategy to ward off predators by emitting loud screeches 🗣️and dive-bombing predators with their sharp beaks.
+They employ an aggressive strategy to ward off predators, emitting loud screeches and dive-bombing them with their sharp beaks.

-Even humans that interfere with arctic tern nests may experience this behavior.
-Their aggressive 😡approach is so successful that other bird species nest close to arctic terns to exploit their powerful protection.
+Even humans who interfere with Arctic tern nests may experience this behavior.
+Their aggressive approach is so successful that other bird species nest close to Arctic terns to exploit their powerful protection.

-The arctic terns enjoy more daylight than any other animal on earth due to the timing of their migration.
-They move towards the hemisphere tilted towards the sun, depending on the time of year.
+Due to the timing of their migration, the Arctic terns enjoy more daylight than any other animal on Earth.
+Depending on the time of year, they move towards the hemisphere tilted towards the sun.

-The Vulnerability of Arctic Terns’ Diet to Climate Change and Overfishing:
+Arctic Terns’ Diet to Climate Change and Overfishing

 Insects are only consumed during the northern summer months when they are plentiful.
-However, the arctic terns are not adept at adjusting their diet when food sources are scarce, leaving them vulnerable to the impacts of climate change and overfishing that could alter the populations of their primary food sources in the future.
+However, the arctic terns are not adept at adjusting their diet when food sources are scarce, leaving them vulnerable to the impacts of climate change.

 The Global Population Of Arctic Terns

 In the end, we learned some amazing facts about the Arctic Tern.
-To know more such amazing facts visit our website.
+To learn more, visit our website.

 Arctic Tern Facts